 Sometimes imaging tests

 Sometimes a spinal tap cannot be done because the child has signs of increased pressure on the brain, a brain injury, or a bleeding disorder.
-In these instances, doctors also do blood cultures to look for bacteria in the bloodstream.
+In these instances, doctors look for bacteria in the bloodstream using blood cultures.
 These children will get a spinal tap as soon as it is safe to do it.